 I am an Associate Professor & Distinguished Faculty Fellow of Management Analytics at Smith School of Business, Queen's University, Canada.
-I am currently spending my sabbatical year at Cornell University.
-I received my PhD from the University of Toronto.
+I received my PhD from the University of Toronto and spent my sabbatical year at Cornell University in 2024.

 Stopping the Next Pandemic at Its Source

-J. Wang, B. J. Hanley, N. E. Thompson, Y. Gong, D. P. Walsh, Y. Huang, C. Gonzalez-Crespo, J. G. Booth, J. N. Caudell, K. P. Hynes, L. A. Miller, and K. L. Schuler, Strategic Allocation of Surveillance and Prevention Resources for Emerging Wildlife Disease
+J. Wang, B. J. Hanley, N. E. Thompson, Y. Gong, D. P. Walsh, Y. Huang, C. Gonzalez-Crespo, J. G. Booth, J. N. Caudell, L. A. Miller, and K. L. Schuler (2025), Strategic Planning of Surveillance and Prevention for Emerging Infectious Disease (under revision at Proceedings of the National Academy of Sciences, PNAS)

 Conservation of Threatened Species